 Courtice History, Family Crest & Coats of Arms

 Courtice is a name that came to England in the 11th century wave of migration that was set off by the Norman Conquest of 1066.
-Courtice comes from refined or educated person.
-Further research revealed that the name is derived from the Old French word curteis, which means refined or accomplished.
+Courtice comes from refined or "denoting a man of good education." .
+The name is derived from the Old French word curteis, which means refined or accomplished.

 Early Origins of the Courtice family